-Your client has the right to negotiate the way costs are charged to them by you; and you may make them a written offer as part of costs agreement.
+Your client has the right to negotiate the way costs are charged to them by you; and you may make them a written offer as part of a costs agreement.

 You can only charge costs that are fair and reasonable for the work involved in the legal matter.
 Your costs must also be reasonable and proportionate to the work involved.